List of Ultimate Spider-Man story arcs: "Power and Responsibility" (#1–7)

 Meanwhile, Norman Osborn injects himself with the OZ formula, gaining confidence by tracking the effects the spider formula had on Peter.
 As a result, Norman is transformed into a monstrous goblin-like creature.
 The Goblin destroys the lab, kills several scientists and leaves Dr. Otto Octavius, another scientist, for dead.
 All this is seen by Harry Osborn who runs home to find his mother dead and his house in flames, noticing his father's goblin form leaving the scene.
 Peter, having now invented web-shooters for his alter-ego, Spider-Man, goes back to school to find the Goblin destroying it.
 After a small skirmish in the school, Spider-Man leads the Goblin to the Brooklyn Bridge, where the NYPD confront him.
 The Goblin is shot off the bridge, falling into the East River, assumed dead.
 The NYPD also turn on Spider-Man who retreats.
 Peter goes back to the school, using the excuse that he had been stuck under a chalkboard.
-Harry is sent elsewhere by the authorizes, later revealed to be SHIELD, to presumably relatives of his family.
+Harry is sent elsewhere by the authorities, later revealed to be S.H.I.E.L.D., to presumably relatives of his family.